helenzhou6/FAC-Notes/weekThirteen.md

 ### React Project
 _Resource:_ [_React Project Goals_](https://github.com/oliverjam/fac-react-project/blob/master/README.md)

 Paired programmed to make a [React game arcade](https://github.com/fac-13/HP-game) - Two games, one to guess how long 10 seconds is, and another: whack a mole (where the mole is your github avatar).
-Play it [here](https://relaxed-wing-98fffd.netlify.com/)
+Play it [here](https://relaxed-wing-98fffd.netlify.com/).

+I then forked this repo and worked on it independently: view the GitHub repo [here](https://github.com/helenzhou6/Whack-a-Mole) and play it [here](https://whack-a-moleeee.netlify.com/)

 #### Changing parent's state